rndblog/rndblog.github.io/_posts/2015-09-13-notes-on-nosql-basics.markdown

 ## Persistence to disk

-There is different approaches when to confirm data write, usually this is tunable and this is one more trade-off between **reliability** and **performance**.
+There are different approaches when to confirm data write, usually this is tunable and this is one more trade-off between **reliability** and **performance**.

 Most RDBMS confirm write when data a persisted to file storage (data files, commit logs etc.).

 Most NoSQL databases confirm write when changes are applied in memory plus (for some systems and settings) are distributed over few nodes.
 Writes to disk usually batched and asynchronous for better performance.

-It’s a highly discussible question - synchronous replication over the cluster(s) vs disk persistency.
+It’s a highly discussible question - synchronous replication over the cluster(s) vs synchronous disk persistency.

 # Common knowledge about NoSQL